 The legal battle between Google and its users over data collection practices has reached a pivotal stage as of January 2025.
-At the heart of this lawsuit lies the allegation that Google misled users about its “Web & App Activity” (WAA) settings, continuing to collect personal data even when users explicitly disabled these features.
-This blog explores the lawsuit’s background, recent developments, implications for digital privacy, and what lies ahead.
+At the core of this lawsuit lies the allegation that Google misled users about its “Web & App Activity” (WAA) settings, continuing to collect personal data even when users explicitly disabled these features.

 What is the Web & App Activity Lawsuit?

-The lawsuit focuses on accusations that Google violated user privacy by collecting data through its WAA settings even when these settings were turned off.
+The lawsuit focuses on accusations that Google violated user privacy by collecting data through its WAA settings, even when these settings were turned off.
 The plaintiffs argue that:

 - The company misrepresented its data collection practices.